MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/prerequisites.md

 ## Licensing requirements

 >[!NOTE]
 >Starting May 1, 2020, Microsoft will gradually roll out new, optimized experiences around licensing support and [turning on Microsoft Threat Protection](mtp-enable.md).
 For several weeks during this period, some customers will start to see changes to their portal experiences.
-Additional content about the new experience are marked **New experience** in this document.
+Information about the new experiences are marked **New experience** in this article.

 To use Microsoft Threat Protection, you need either a single license or a combination of licenses.